JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 ### Data Instances

 The format of the annotated data is webanno tsv 3.2.
 Each annotated document is saved as a tsv file.
-The original dataset does not provide train-test-split.
+The original dataset does not provide a train-test-split.

 ### Data Fields

-The annotations have been done on the sentence level.
-For each sentence the following data fields or columns are
+For the annotation the documents have been split into sentences.
+The annotations has been done on the token level.
+For each token the following data fields are
 provided:

-- `id`: It consists of combination of the sentence id and the token id.
+- `id`: Id of the token.
+It consists of combination of a document-specific sentence id and the sentence-specific token id.
-- `span`:  Provides the start and end id of the token in the row.
+- `span`:  Provides the start and end id of the token in the document.
 - `token`: Token of the document.
-- `abstract representation of entities`: If a token is not part of a named entity the field remains blank.
-If a token is part of a named entity, the existence of the named is indicated by an asterisk followed by an id in brackets.
-In case for one and the same token two named entities were annotated, one for the global category and one for the more fine-grained category, the two named entities are separated by a pipe. - Example for cases with an annotation only on the global level: *[1]
+- `abstract representation of entities`: If a token is not part of a named entity the field contains a hyphen.
+If a token is part of a named entity, the existence of the named entity is indicated by an asterisk followed by an id in brackets.
+For cases where two named entities (one named entity for the global category and one for the more fine-grained category) were assigned to one token, a pipe was used to separate the two asterisks.
+    - Example an annotation only on the global level: *[1]
-    - Example for cases with an annotation on the global level and the fine-grained level: \*[2]|*[3]
+  - Example for an annotation on the global level and the fine-grained level: \*[2]|*[3]
-- `named entity tag`: The annotation scheme corresponds the previous field, except that instead of the asterisk the actual tag for the named entity is provided. - Example for cases with an annotation only on the global level:
+- `named entity tag`: The annotation scheme corresponds the annotation scheme of the previous field, except that instead of the asterisk the actual tag for the named entity is provided.
+  - Example for an annotation only on the global level:
   ORGANISATION[1]
-    - Example for cases with an annotation on the global level and the fine-grained level: country[2]|ADDRESS[3]
+  - Example for an annotation on the global level and the fine-grained level: country[2]|ADDRESS[3]

-As previously stated, the annotation has been conducted on a global or abstract and a more fine-grained level.
+As previously stated, the annotation has been conducted on a global and a more fine-grained level.

-The tags used for the global and the fine-grained named entity categories are:
+The tagset used for the global and the fine-grained named entities is the following:

 - Address
     - Building